Deadline Day transfers: What is each Premier League club doing before the window closes?

 It means Newcastle do not look like getting that much sought-after central midfield cover for Sandro Tonali and, now, the injured Joelinton.

-Nottingham Forest look set to be the busiest club on Deadline Day with several possible incomings and outgoing.
+Nottingham Forest look set to be the busiest club on Deadline Day with several possible incomings and outgoings.

 After confirming the arrival of Giovanni Reyna from Borussia Dortmund last night, Forest announced the loan signing of young Sporting striker Rodrigo Ribeiro this morning with an option to buy him in the summer.